-Unless you’re running your own business or involved in complex investments, you likely don’t need to pay a CPA hundreds just to file your taxes.
+Unless you’re running your own business or involved in complex investments, you likely don’t need to pay a CPA just to file your taxes.
 All you need is the right software, and you can do it yourself in under an hour.

 I’ve mainly used TaxSlayer in the past.
 I’ve also tried TurboTax, H&R Block, and TaxAct, but was never quite impressed and found them overly expensive.